 The spine is a stack of bones that runs down the middle of your back.
-It starts at the bottom of your skull and goes all the way down to the end of your tailbone.
+It starts at the bottom of your skull and ends at the bottom of your tailbone.
 The spine:

 - supports your body

 - allows you to move freely

 - houses and protects the spinal cord-the nerve center of your body.